pingcap/blog/_posts/2017-06-26-refactor-builtin.md

 3. Implement the `evalYY()` method on all the function signatures corresponding to the built-in function.
 YY represents the return value type of the function signature.

 4. Add tests
-In the [expression](https://github.com/pingcap/xpression) directory, refine tests about the implementation of the given function in the `TestXX()` method.
+in the [expression](https://github.com/pingcap/tidb/tree/master/expression) directory, refine tests about the implementation of the given function in the `TestXX()` method.
 In the executor directory, add tests at the SQL level.

 5. Run `make dev` and ensure that all the test cases pass.